nilp0inter/MiSTer_WebMenu/README.md

 I am not accepting new code pull requests at this stage, but I'd appreciate if you can:

 - Test it!
-If something is not working properly, please open an [issue](https://github.com/nilp0inter/MiSTer_WebMenu/issues).
+If something is not working properly, please fill [a bug report](https://github.com/nilp0inter/MiSTer_WebMenu/issues/new?assignees=nilp0inter&labels=bug&template=bug_report.md&title=).
 - Contribute your ideas about new features.
 - Give your feedback.
 Do you like it?
 Hate it?
 Open an issue or send me a tweet ([@nilp0inter](https://twitter.com/nilp0inter))